JeffInMadison/CompoundWordExample/README.md

 be done by sorting a simple ArrayList.

 Since there wasn't any comment of what should happen if there were multiple results of the same longest length I didn't really address this case.
 Currently if we encounter results with the same length the fist ones saved becomes the longest.
 (The sorted ArrayList in my example code sorts strings of the same length alphabetically.)

+The processing on my i7 is pretty fast, the times are in milliseconds, but there could be room for improvement with processing in in parallel using multiple threads.
+I didn't take the time to make the example use more processors through threading but it would be the next logical step to speed up processing.

 Jeff Alexander
 jeff@alexandermail.net